-3.2 Implementation of activities based on timing and location the implementation are very clearly defined.
+3.2 Implementation of activities based on timing and location

+In your SC and/or Co-financing contract, the start date and the period of the implementation are very clearly defined.
 All your project activities must be implemented in the implementation period (with any subsequent modifications)!
 Exceptions are the preparatory activities, which were implemented until the deadline for submission of your application.